-Many people are condemning these comments and many have withdrawn their endorsement of Trump.
-At last night’s Presidential Debate, Trump continued to describe his comments as merely “locker room talk.”
-The banter between Donald Trump and Billy Bush exemplify what is rape culture – attitudes and beliefs that justify and support sexual violence.
-I am disturbed hearing a presidential candidate cavalierly boast about behavior that is sexual assault.
+Since its release, many people are condemning these comments At last night’s Presidential Debate, those words were described as merely “locker room talk.”
+The banter heard on the bus exemplify what is rape culture – attitudes and beliefs that justify and support sexual violence.
+I am disturbed hearing someone cavalierly boast about behavior that is sexual assault.

 Instead of perpetrating rape culture, I want our leaders in this country to work to challenge such behaviors.
 I want to hear how people who seek to be our leaders will challenge male entitlement, seek to support policies to prevent sexual violence, and serve as role models for respectful and healthy behaviors.